 - In many schools, 60-75% of the school day is devoted to the core portion of the schedule.

-- Physical education, art, health, band, chorus, orchestra, general music, STEM and family/consumer science typically comprise the exploratory segment.
+- Physical education, art, health, band, chorus, orchestra, general music, financial literacy, digital literacy, robotics, STEM and family/consumer science typically comprise the exploratory segment.
 If not in the core portion, world language is included in the exploratory section.

-- When FTEs are reduced, every effort must be made to preserve the integrity of the exploratory program.
+- When there are staff reductions, every effort must be made to preserve the integrity of the exploratory program.

 STEP 7: Project enrollment